Advertiser Disclosure

 Even though I was already through security, I wanted to try the new business class suites and Atmos Rewards Titanium elite check-in area at SEA, so I left the secure area to get the full experience.

 You’ll find 2 special Alaska Airlines check-in areas at the Seattle airport: One for first class and Atmos Rewards Silver, Gold, and Platinum elite members, and a second for Titanium members and guests flying in business class suites, which was the one I was after.
-Both are located near security checkpoint 6 in the North Satellite terminal.
+Both are located near security checkpoint 6 in the Main terminal.

 I was greeted at the entrance to the Titanium and Suites area, then taken to a representative who checked my ticket and passport before walking me to security.
 I entered using the CLEAR e-gates with virtually no wait.